AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-portal-classic.md

 ## <a name="vnetvalues"></a>Step 2 - Create the virtual networks

-Create two virtual networks in the [Azure portal preview](https://portal.azure.cn).
+Create two virtual networks in the [Azure Portal](https://portal.azure.cn).
 For the steps to create classic virtual networks, see [Create a classic virtual network](../virtual-network/virtual-networks-create-vnet-classic-pportal.md).
 If you are using this article as an exercise, you can use the following example values:

 **Values for TestVNet1**